Better-Boy/PaperSense/README.md

 - 🌐 **Clean Web UI**: Intuitive interface to search, explore, and read abstracts.
 - 📈 **Ranking by Relevance**: Results ranked by semantic closeness—not just keyword count.
 - 🧠 **Paper-Specific Chatbot**: Powered by MindsDB AI agents, enabling intelligent, context-aware conversations with individual research papers.
+- 🗃️ **Support for multiple vector bases**: This app has support for chromaDB and pgVector.
+Enable them at the config file.

 ---